-

 Regenerate Alaska canceled its 23,000-acre lease in May 2022.
 Regenerate Alaska was the only oil and gas company that bid during the first ANWR auction.
 According to the Interior Department, the company was refunded its full bonus bid and first year rentals, approximately $1 million, bringing down the total revenue gained from the sale.

-These announcements come on the heels of two other oil companies with existing leases within the nonfederal lands portion of the Arctic Refuge, Chevron and Hilcorp, exiting their claims in 2021.
+These announcements came on the heels of two other oil companies with existing leases within the nonfederal lands portion of the Arctic Refuge, Chevron and Hilcorp, exiting their claims in 2021.
 Chevron was designated as a lease operator in 1984 and Hilcorp in 2019 after purchasing BP’s exploration lease interests.
 Other oil and gas developers have also expressed disinterest in pursing new projects in the region; in April 2023 ExxonMobil informed shareholders that the company “does not hold any active leases and is not pursuing any active developments within the Arctic National Wildlife Refuge.”

 In September 2023, the Department of the Interior announced the rescission of the remaining 7 federal oil and gas leases in the Arctic Refuge.
 The Department of the Interior pointed to serious flaws and legal deficiencies in the underlying analysis for the January 2021 lease sale.
+These leases were reinstated by a court order on March 25, 2025.
+As a result, there are currently seven active leases in the Arctic Refuge, totaling 365,755 acres.

 There is evidence that spills are likely if development proceeds in the Coastal Plain.
 In a 2018 study, the Bureau of Land Management (BLM) noted that small spills “are inevitable” in the nearby National Petroleum Reserve in Alaska (NPR-A).
-NPR-A is a roughly 23 million acre area located along the western third of Alaska’s Arctic coast that was designated the emergency reserve of producible petroleum for the U.S. Navy but has been managed by the Bureau of Land Management since the 1970s.
+NPR-A is a roughly 23-million-acre area located along the western third of Alaska’s Arctic coast that was designated the emergency reserve of producible petroleum for the U.S. Navy but has been managed by the Bureau of Land Management since the 1970s.

-The US Energy Information Administration estimated that a total mean of approximately 3.4 billion barrels of oil could be produced in the Arctic Refuge by 2050.
+The U.S. Energy Information Administration estimated that a total mean of approximately 3.4 billion barrels of oil could be produced in the Arctic Refuge by 2050.
 Using this projection of potential oil produced from the Coastal Plain and the Bureau of Land Management’s spill rates for NPR-A development, there would likely be 8+ medium spills of between 2,100 to 36,000 barrels.

 Get Social